Estimated reading time: 8 minutes

 No. Beware of any adviser offering a free pension review or a pension unlocking scheme, they are probably scammers, especially if you found out about them from a cold-call.
 The law does not allow early access to pension savings to anyone under 55 years old unless they are seriously ill.

 You cannot withdraw money from you pension before the age the scheme allows unless you are seriously ill.

 If you want to switch from a pension scheme to one offering flexi-access, you can discuss a pension transfer with an IFA.

 You can find further related information and articles following the links below.

 Questions or Comments

-After reading Pension Freedoms Explained, we love to get feedback from our readers if you have any questions or want to make comments.
+After reading Pension Freedoms Explained, we love getting feedback from our readers if you have any questions or want to comment.
 Please do not hesitate to send us a message on this site or our social media.